pulse-framework/pulse/docs/v3/docs/collections.md

 ### `.compute()`

 This is a function that is used when you would like a computed value based on your data.
-This is only really used by the [getValueById()](#getvaluebyid) function.

-### Parameters
+**Parameters**
 - computeFunction [Function]()

 ```js